Messiah in the Torah and Tanakh (Old Testament)

 5. God gives a message through Baalam who predicts “a Star will come out of Jacob, and a Scepter shall rise out of Israel. ” Bamidbar / Numbers 25:15-17

 6. Moses states that God will raise up a future prophet who will be like himself (like Moses).
 This future prophet will speak the words that God puts in his mouth.
-And God will require everyone to obey the words which this future prophet speaks in God’s name, yet be meek.
+And God will require everyone to obey the words which this future prophet speaks in God’s name.
 D’Varim / Deuteronomy 18:15-19

 Conclusions from the Torah: